viv-r/asset-allocation/doc/Draft functional and design specifications.md

 ## Database containing data of stock, bonds, inflation and other market data sources.
 ## Frontend components:
+   Short descriptions of what each risk measure does List of portfolios to display on the graph
-   ### Inputs:
+   ### Input components:
-        - Risk measure selection.
+        - Risk measure selection dropdown menu
-        - Asset allocation model selection (list of portfolios)
+        - Check boxes to allow selection of multiple portfolios
-        - Time period selection.
+        - Time period selection (possibly as a slider on graph)
    ### Graphs
         - Plot of risk vs reward.
 ## Backend components: